haard19/linux/CMPE_283/Assignment_2/README.md

 ### Ronak Kalpesh Prajapati (SJSU ID: 015271958)

-* Setup the environment in macOS using VMware Workstation Player and downloaded the Linux ISO file.
+* Setup the environment in Windows using VMware Workstation Player and downloaded the Linux ISO file.
 * Built a VM successfully in the first attempt by allocating 150GB storage and 8GB RAM to it.
 * Built another VM inside using the Ubuntu ISO file.
 * Tested the machine to check its capability for VMX virtualization.